comkieffer/dotfiles/README.md

 - `Ctrl` + `Alt` + `H` (`H` for History) - Search history
 - `Ctrl` + `Alt` + `P` (`P` for Processes) - Search processes
 - `Ctrl` + `Alt` + `V` (`F` for Variables) - Search environment variables

+#### oakninja/makemefish

+Makefile browser.
+Uses `fzf` to show rules in the makefile.

+#### gazorby/fish-abbreviation-tips

+Show a warning when a command is used instead of an alias/abbreviation in fish.

 #### cdo / cdp